imaantaheri/AnoLT/README.md

 ## Instruction

-AnoLT dataset with ground truth labels are located in "data" folder.
+AnoLT dataset with ground truth labels are located in `data` folder.

+To get performance metrics for each method, first, its related python code from `data_to_score` need to be executed.